-- (a) Hydrogen absorbs all wavelengths of white light. - (b) Hydrogen does not absorb any wavelengths of the white light. - (c) Hydrogen absorbs green and yellow light. - (d) Hydrogen absorbs red and blue light.
+- a. hydrogen absorbs all wavelengths of white light - b. hydrogen does not absorb any wavelengths of the white light - c. hydrogen absorbs green and yellow light - d. hydrogen absorbs red and blue light.

-Using only the information in Figure 8, determine how many electrons are there in a sodium atom.
+Using only the following information, how many electrons are there in a sodium atom?

-Figure 8 Annotated representation of sodium atom from the periodic table (for use with Question 14).
+Figure 2 Annotated representation of sodium atom from the periodic table (for use with Question 6).